Gloob: Programming

 The channel features foreign animations and series, as well as co-productions and partnerships with Brazilian producers, and in the future it will broadcast game-shows, reality-shows, in addition to live-actions.
 According to Paulo Marinho, general director, the channel would not broadcast Japanese anime.
 At first, Globosat planned to buy TV Cultura programs, such as the renowned Castelo Rá-Tim-Bum, among others, but the negotiations did not go ahead.

 In the early years, it was mostly composed of European animations such as: Vida de Galinha, Fish N' Chips, Chaplin & Co, Sandra the Fairytale Detective, Clang Invasion; and some series, Wingin' it, Me and My Monsters, and What's up Warthogs.

 The channel also features reruns of classic animations such as The Smurfs, Popeye, Dungeons & Dragons, He-Man and the Masters of the Universe, and She-Ra: Princess of Power.
 Currently, it focuses more on their own series and cartoons, such as: Bugados, D.P.A.: Detetives do Prédio Azul, Escola de Génios, Gaby Estrella, Osmar, a Primeira Fatia do Pão de Forma, SOS Fada Manu and Tronquinho e Pão de Queijo.

 The channel also continues to focus on new cartoon acquisitions of more well-known characters such as Miraculous: Tales of Ladybug & Cat Noir, LoliRock, Angry Birds, Thunderbirds, Pac-Man and the Ghostly Adventures, Zorro and Chica Vampiro.

 The channel has also presented the 2001 version of Sítio do Picapau Amarelo, along with Futura, also operated by Globosat.

-Gloobinho

-Gloobinho is a Brazilian pay television preschool channel owned by Globo, a Grupo Globo company that in 2020 unified TV Globo, Globo.com, DGCorp (Corporate Management Board) and Globosat (now called Canals Globo).
-It is Gloob's preschool version, at children from 2 to 5 years old.

-The channel's programming is also available on demand through the channel's own platform, "Gloobinho Play".

-On 3 August 2017, the newspaper 'Agora São Paulo' announced that the former Globosat, (now Canais Globo), would be creating a new channel called Gloobinho, which would debut in October.
-Initially, the premiere date was scheduled for 3 October, but due to technical issues, the channel debuted lately on 17 October that year.

-In its programming, most productions are foreign.
-The following productions would air until November 2018, Monday through Sunday, at least once a day.
+The channel also aired Turma da Mônica: A Série.